-Draft October 15, 2025

 Proposed Changes to Town of Gill Zoning Bylaws

 Accessory Dwelling Units (ADU) Bylaw

 Section 4: ACCESSORY DWELLING UNITS

 A. Purpose

 The purpose of this Section 4 is to allow for Accessory Dwelling Units (ADUs), as defined under M.G.L. c.
 40A, §1A, to be built as-of-right in Gill in accordance with Section 3 of the Zoning Act (M.G.L. c.
 40A), as amended by Section 8 of Chapter 150 of the Acts of 2024, and the regulations under 760 CMR 71.00: Protected Use Accessory Dwelling Units.
 This zoning provides for the by-right ADUs to accomplish the following purposes: